Lying for a Living

 About the Author

-After twenty-fives year peddling bulldozers around the globe, Steve McCondichie exited the corporate world to pursue his true purpose—telling thrilling tales about our meandering journeys through life.
-A rebel since kindergarten, Steve always gives the underdog antihero ample opportunities for redemption.
-A believer in the power of kinship he enjoys examining how family shapes the individual and their choices.
-The Parlor Girl’s Guide is his second novel.
-Lying for a Living, his debut novel, was published in 2017.
-A well-traveled native Southerner, he works as a real estate novelist and lives in Newnan, Georgia and Amelia Island, Florida with his lovely wife, Donna, their four children, and five grandchildren.
+After 25 years peddling bulldozers around the globe, Steve McCondichie exited the corporate world to pursue his true purpose: Telling thrilling tales about our meandering journeys through life.
+A rebel since kindergarten, Steve always gives the underdog anti-hero ample opportunities for redemption.
+He enjoys examining how family shapes the individual and their choices.
+Lying for a Living is his debut novel.
+The Parlor Girl’s Guide (March 2019) is his second novel.

 Our Southern Fried Guarantee: